-Figure 3 - Site Evaluation Scorecard Results

-Conceptual Program

-The conceptual program includes a passenger bus boarding platform with a canopy and several pedestrian crosswalks to the parking area.
-On-site amenities include an enclosed building with a 5,000 square foot multipurpose space, a drop-off loop for paratransit riders, microtransit (Morrisville's system will also connect here), and taxis, a pass sales booth, and a comfort station.
-The parking area will have a minimum of 50 parking spaces for passengers and employees with the option of growing to 150 spaces.
+Figure 3 - Site Evaluation Scorecard Results Conceptual Program The conceptual program includes ten bus boarding bays, with the potential for two additional bays, plus two bays for buses that are out-of-service.
+On-site amenities include an enclosed building with a waiting area, a drop-off loop for paratransit riders, microtransit (Morrisville's system will also connect here), and taxi area, and a boarding platform with a pass sales booth and comfort station.
+The platform will be covered with a canopy and will have several pedestrian crosswalks to the parking area.
 A future BRT line is planned to run along NC-54 as shown in the concept design.
 A signalized intersection is proposed for the bus-only entrance to facilitate efficient movements for the buses exiting the RTC.
 This signalized intersection will also be beneficial in the event that the BRT stops are located in the same vicinity, providing a safe and comfortable crossing of NC-54 between the BRT stops and the RTC.
-Connections to a proposed commuter rail station will be provided by a future commuter rail project.

 The cost estimate for the conceptual program ranges from \$25-30 million and will be refined as the conceptual program is finalized and engineering proceeds.